MckinstryJ/UniVocoder/README.md

 # UniVocoder

+# TODO: upload current code for LJSpeech on both.

 A 'Tacoder' implementation for TTS synthesis.
 In it, I use the Tacotron model to generate mel-spectrograms and then pass that into the generic Vocoder to generate a TTS audio file.

 A good entry point into TTS, in my opinion, but there are a few flaws to this combination.
 In general, its slow  in its training and synthesis and the output is not ideal.